 Reducing Bacteria in Honey Creek

-HRWC produced a watershed management plan and through that process, we found that Honey Creek has some critical areas with higher bacteria concentrations than others.
+in 2014, HRWC produced a watershed management plan and through that process we found that Honey Creek has some critical areas with higher bacteria concentrations than others.
 Given these findings, we applied for and received a grant to address some of the issues.

 The goal of our Honey Creek project is to reduce bacterial contamination.
-To this end, HRWC is reaching out to residents to encourage them to take specific actions to address the pollution.
+HRWC is reaching out to residents to encourage them to take specific actions to address the pollution.
 In addition, we will monitor the creek after our outreach efforts to see where gains are being made.

 - Identify and encourage the elimination of human sources.
 Canine detection is being used to identify failing septic systems followed by homeowner outreach.